tobioyelekan/uLesson/README.md

 ## UI Structure
 * DashboardFragment:
-This fragment displays the list of subjects and recently watched videos, using room as source of data, its worth noting that I had to use pngs for the topics image inorder to have a beautiful and closer look to the UI, I would normally use an image url from an endpoint.
+This fragment displays the list of subjects and recently watched videos, using room as source of data.

 * SubjectFragment:
 This fragment displays all the lessons of a particular subject clicked from the previous screen.